datazip-inc/olake/README.md

 (Unconfirmed) SDKs can interact with with Connectors via potential GRPC server to override certain default behavior of the system by adding custom functions to enables feature like Transformation, Custom Table Name via writer, or adding hooks.

 In Kubernetes mode Golang SDK can orchestrate plan command and horizontally scale and run drivers separately, or vertically scale if failed with OOM.

+### Olake

+Olake will be built on top of SDK providing persistent storage and a user interface with enabling deployment directly into your machine with default storage mode as Iceberg